 That’s where you come in.

-Star Wars: Galaxy’s Edge debuts at Disneyland Resort this summer and at Walt Disney World Resort late in the fall.
+Star Wars: Galaxy’s Edge debuts at Disneyland Resort on May 31 and at Walt Disney World Resort on August 29.

 There’s lots to discuss here – so why not do it with (literally) thousands of other Disney fans and vacation-planners in the OI Community on Facebook?